Did you just set up a Shopify Store? Want to Run Facebook Ads For Shopify Stores?

 - Login to your Shopify store and connect your Facebook with Shopify.

-- Go ahead and sign up with Drip or MailChimp.
-Pick your poison, but I recommend Drip.
-Then, Integrate Drip with Shopify.
+- Go ahead and sign up with MailerLite, MooSend, ConvertKit, Drip or MailChimp.
+Pick your poison, but I highly recommend you connect one email marketing program with Facebook.

 Build Your Core Campaigns